This document describes various best practices to consider when working with push notifications.

 InstanceID.getToken()will continue to work in FCM without any modification or renewal.

-Please follow this Google Guide to complete the migration.
+Please follow this Google documentation to complete the migration.

 - It is worth adding a calendar reminder to ensure you know exactly when the certificates will expire.